run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     [bcmhead1->kubernetes*[dra*]->appgroups*[system*]->applications*[ingress-metallb*]]% commit
     [bcmhead1->kubernetes[dra]->appgroups[system]->applications[ingress-metallb]]%
     ```
 You will need to substitute the IP address with the reserved IP address.
-TBD: Oz substitute it where?
-What the above does, is that it creates the MetalLB IP address pool and L2 advertisement CRDs:
+The below creates the MetalLB IP address pool and L2 advertisement CRD as well as the new Ingress Kubernetes service:

 ```
+---
 apiVersion: metallb.io/v1beta1
 kind: L2Advertisement
 metadata: